Your National Exam Roadmap

 Scheduling your Exam

-Once the PTC/AMFTRB application is completed and the examination fee has been received, candidates will receive an identification number and information concerning the testing centers.
-Candidates will be instructed to contact PSI directly to schedule their examination location, date and time.
-Available dates on page 2 of the Handbook for Candidates (the 2019 Handbook for 2019 exam dates, and the 2020 Handbook for 2020 dates).
+Once the PTC/AMFTRB application is completed and the examination fee has been received, candidates will receive an identification number and information concerning the testing centers within 6 weeks.
+(Didn’t get it?
+Contact PTC using the information below).
+Candidates will be instructed to contact Prometric directly to schedule their examination location, date, and time.
+Available dates on page 2 of the Handbook for Candidates.

 Candidates must sit for the examination within the testing period they have been authorized to test in by PTC.
-Once a candidate has received their scheduling authorization from PTC to take the exam, the candidate should make an appointment online with PSI as soon as they receive their confirmation.
+Once a candidate has received their scheduling authorization from PTC to take the exam, the candidate should make an appointment online with Prometric as soon as they receive their confirmation.
 Testing will be scheduled at the location and on the date and time of the candidates’ choosing, if available.
 View available dates here.
-PSI will try to accommodate candidates’ scheduling preferences as closely as possible.
-However, it is in the candidate’s best interest to contact PSI as soon as they receive confirmation from PTC to schedule a date and time.
-Also, see pages 4–5 of the 2019 Handbook for Candidates or the 2020 Handbook for Candidates, depending on when you intend to take the examination.
+Prometric will try to accommodate candidates’ scheduling preferences as closely as possible.
+However, it is in the candidate’s best interest to contact Prometric as soon as they receive confirmation from PTC to schedule a date and time.
+Also, see the Handbook for Candidates, depending on when you intend to take the examination.

 Choosing a Testing Period